 I’ve said it time and time again: true wireless earbuds are only as good as their connection stability, giving both the Google Pixel Buds and Apple AirPods Pro a leg up against the increasing competition.

-Again, the Apple H1 chip works wonderfully with iOS and MacOS devices, but they even play well with Android smartphones, too, thanks to the Bluetooth 5.0 firmware which the Pixel Buds also use.
+Again, the Apple H1 chip in the AirPods Pro works wonderfully with iOS and MacOS devices, but it even plays well with Android smartphones, too, thanks to the Bluetooth 5.0 firmware which the Pixel Buds also uses.
 Neither headset supports Bluetooth multipoint, so you’re limited to one device at a time.
 They do, however, both support the same Bluetooth codecs: SBC and AAC.
 Consequently, high-quality wireless audio is only consistent with iPhones from either headset.
 Android is a bit inconsistent with the AAC codec, which makes it curious why Google omitted aptX support.
 While this is a bummer for Android users, it shouldn’t be seen as an immediate dealbreaker.
 SBC has come a long way in the past few years, plus AAC is excellent at minimizing lag.
-Unless you’re listening with great intent you probably won’t notice a marked difference in sound quality, either that or your ears are just too old to discern a notable discrepancies in codec quality.
+Unless you’re listening with great intent you probably won’t notice a marked difference in sound quality, either that or your ears are just too old to discern a notable discrepancy in codec quality.

 Google’s earbuds use long-range Bluetooth technology and can hold a connection for the length of an American football field when outside (in a flat, unobstructed area).
 This may not seem super useful at first read—and for most of us it isn’t—but it does benefit a niche demographic: athletes who train at their community tracks.
 Fitness fanatics no longer have to lap around the track with their phones secured to their arms; instead, they can leave their phones at one end of the track and go.